Cithors/myi3conf/README.md

 To test it, you must download [i3-gaps](https://github.com/Airblader/i3), polybar, compton and feh.
 Some shorcuts uses installed software such as Firefox and Thunderbird.

+/!\ Be aware that all my comments are in french /!\

 First, you must run this commandline :

 ```